As David Chappell says:

-When I ask audiences, I find there are three common approaches to letters of intent:
+There are 3 approaches to letters of intent:

-- Follow the guidance from eg the RICS, CIOB and APM and avoid letters of intent at all costs (we could call this the ostrich strategy)
+- Follow the guidance from eg the RICS, CIOB and APM and avoid letters of intent at all costs (the ostrich strategy)

 - Recycle old documents and keep your fingers crossed that the content and the parties’ conduct does not result in a dispute (the hope strategy)